 In May 2014, the Financial Accounting Standards Board (FASB) issued a new revenue recognition standard entitled "Revenue from Contracts with Customers."
 The objective of the standard is to establish the principles that an entity shall apply to report useful information to users of financial statements about the nature, amount, timing, and uncertainty of revenue and cash flows from a contract with a customer.
 The standard is effective for annual reporting periods beginning after December 15, 2017.
 Earlier application as of the original date is optional; however, the Company will adopt the standard beginning May 1, 2018.
 The standard allows for either "full retrospective" adoption, meaning the standard is applied to all periods presented, or "modified retrospective" adoption, meaning the standard is applied only to the most current period presented in the financial statements.
-The Company is currently assessing which method it will choose for adoption, and is evaluating the impact of the adoption of this new accounting standard on it consolidated results of operations and financial position.
+The Company is currently assessing which method it will choose for adoption, and is evaluating the impact of the adoption of this new accounting standard on its consolidated results of operations and financial position.

 In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, which describes how an entity should assess its ability to meet obligations and sets rules for how this information should be disclosed in the financial statements.
 The standard provides accounting guidance that will be used along with existing auditing standards.
 The new standard applies to all entities for the first annual period ending after December 15, 2016, and interim periods thereafter.
 Early application is permitted.
-The Company is evaluating the effect ASU 2014-15 will have on its consolidated financial statements and disclosures and has not yet determined the effect of the standard on its ongoing financial reporting at this time.
+The Company is evaluating the effect ASU 2014-15 will have on its consolidated financial statements and disclosures and has not yet determined the effect of the standard on its ongoing financial reporting at this time

 In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs, which intends to simplify the presentation of debt issuance costs.
 This ASU is effective for public business entities for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-It is effective for all other entities for fiscal years beginning after December 15, 2015, and interim periods within fiscal years beginning after December 15, 2016.
-Currently ASU 2015-03, would not have an effect on the Company's consolidated financial statements and disclosures.
+Currently, ASU 2015-03, would not have an effect on the Company's consolidated financial statements and disclosures.
 The Company will evaluate the effect of ASU 2015-03 for future periods, as applicable.